 Seiko "Arnie" SNJ025

-Based on the Seiko reference H558-5000, a watch which made its way onto the wrist of Arnold Schwarzenegger in 80's action blockbusters Commando and Predator, the SNJ025 was launched in 2019, retaining the tuna-style case concept and ana-digi display while also upgrading the watch with a modern solar quartz caliber that addressed the at times poor battery life associated with the original watch.
-The SNJ025 is a watch made for a Mr Olympia, being even larger than the original watch that measured just under 46mm.
-Along with this size, you get a true ISO certified dive watch with 200m of water resistance with impressive lume, as one would expect from Seiko.
+Based on the Seiko reference H558-5000, a watch that Hollywood action star Arnold Schwarzenegger wore in the 1980s blockbusters Commando and Predator, the SNJ025 was launched in 2019, retaining the "tuna can"-style case concept and analog-digital display of the original while also upgrading the watch with a modern solar quartz caliber that addressed the one weakness of its screen-worn predecessor, namely its occasional poor battery life.
+Size-wise, the SNJ025 is a watch made for a Mr Olympia, even larger than the original watch, which measured just under 46mm.
+It's also a true ISO-certified dive watch with 200 meters of water resistance and an impressively luminous dial, as one has come to expect from Seiko.

 Case Size: 47.8mm; Thickness: 13.8mm; Lug-to-Lug: 50.5mm; Lug Width: 22mm; Water Resistance: 200m; Movement: Seiko Quartz H851; Crystal: Hardlex; Price: $525